cdapio/cdap/cdap-docs/developers-manual/source/testing/testing.rst

 the remainder of the arguments are packages that should be included in the ``Export-Packages`` manifest attribute bundled in the JAR.
 The framework will trace the dependencies of the specified application class to create a JAR with those dependencies.
-This will mimic what happens when you actually build your application JAR.
+This will mimic what happens when you actually build your application JAR using maven.

 An application can then be deployed using that artifact::